talinm23/ML/Projects/Parsing_PDFs_RAG/README.md

-Semantic Search system using RAG
+Semantic search system using RAG

 - This project is a semantic search system using Retrieval-Augmented Generation (RAG) to analyze and interact with PDF-formatted books.
 - The goal is to enable efficient analysis, exploration, and conversation with the text data